-It’s essential to choose a reliable and responsible Ohio Statutory Agent, as failure to receive and respond to legal documents can have serious consequences for your business.
+Choosing a reliable and responsible Statutory Agent is essential, as failure to receive and respond to legal documents can seriously affect your business.

-You can serve as your own Statutory Agent or appoint a friend, family member, or professional Ohio Statutory Agent Services.
+You can serve as your own Statutory Agent, appoint a friend or family member, or hire a professional Ohio Statutory Agent Services.

 Step 3: Prepare Your Articles of Organization

 The Articles of Organization is the legal document that officially establishes your Ohio LLC.
 While the specific requirements in Ohio, the document includes the following information: